 To start CPAP therapy, you first need to be diagnosed with sleep apnea by an accredited sleep physician.
 This involves a night of testing at the sleep lab.
 (You can learn more about the different kinds of sleep tests here.)

 Following diagnosis, it may be necessary for you to visit the lab another night to try out your CPAP therapy, also known as a CPAP Titration study, to determine the air pressure setting that best benefits your condition, and to help you find a good-fitting, comfortable mask.

 They will give you all the instructions you need for using it and answer any questions or concerns you have, not only on the day you receive the CPAP machine, but in the weeks that follow as you adjust to using it.

 Not only will you feel better, but regular CPAP use will prevent a lot of chronic illnesses from developing (such as high blood pressure, diabetes, or cardiovascular disease) or at least relieve the symptoms of the ones you may already have.
 You may also enjoy improvements in energy, focus, and overall mood that come with restoring balance to your whole body.

-Here at Sleep Resolutions, we run a hybrid clinic, which means we can offer both diagnostic services and supplies of DME equipment (such as your CPAP kit) all under the same roof and all within the same day.
+Here at Sleep Resolutions, we run a hybrid clinic, which means we can offer both diagnostic services and supplies of DME equipment (such as your CPAP kit) all under the same roof and within a timely manner.
 This isn't always the case for other sleep clinics, and we take pride in our full-service reputation.